ad-si/cai/readme.md

 Usage: cai [OPTIONS] [PROMPT]...
 [COMMAND]

 Commands:
-  local      Shortcut for 'ollama llama3.2' fast       Shortcut for `groq gemma2-9b-it` google     Google [aliases: go] ge         - Gemini Pro shortcut gf         - Gemini Flash shortcut
+  fast       Shortcut for `groq gemma2-9b-it` local      Shortcut for 'ollama llama3.2' value      Return only the value/answer without explanation for the provided question ocr        Extract text from an image rename     Analyze and rename a file with timestamp and description changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o reply      Reply to a conversation passed via stdin google     Google [aliases: go] ge         - Gemini Pro shortcut gf         - Gemini Flash shortcut